Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 5. Diagnosis and treatment

-If any warning symptoms appear, you should undergo a comprehensive examination for STDs.
+If any warning symptoms appear, you should undergo comprehensive examination for STDs.

 The doctor prescribes treatment based on the results obtained.
-The scheme necessarily includes one or more antibacterial drugs.
-At the same time, all sexual partners are treated.
+The scheme must include one or more antibacterial drugs.
+All sexual partners are treated at the same time.
 Otherwise, therapy will be useless.

 The drugs of choice that are most effective for gonorrhea are: